documenso/documenso/README.md

 Follow these steps to setup Documenso on your local machine:

-1. [Fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) it to your github account.
+1. [Fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) to your GitHub account.

 After forking clone it using the below command: